RainTreeCrow/Language-Change-CH/README.md

 #### Corpus Download

-1. Download the `.jsonl` file from [Hugging Face](https://huggingface.co/datasets/Papersnake/people_daily_news) and place it in the `corpus/raw` directory.
+1. Download the `.jsonl` files from [Hugging Face](https://huggingface.co/datasets/Papersnake/people_daily_news) and place them in the `corpus/raw` directory.

 2. Download and extract the `.7z` file from [GitHub](https://github.com/caspiankexin/people-daily-crawler-date/releases/download/1946-2003/1970-1979.7z).
-Extract the folder `1971年\1971年01月`, place it in the `corpus` directory, and rename the folder to `jan-1971`.
+Extract the folder `1971年/1971年01月`, place it in the `corpus` directory, and rename the folder to `jan-1971`.
 This is to complete the missing data.

 #### Preprocessing